vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Linux files inaccessible from file explorer dialog (import/export)

-Run `flatpak override --filesystem=home org.vinegarhq.Vinegar` to expose your Linux home directory to Vinegar.
+Run `flatpak --user override --filesystem=home org.vinegarhq.Vinegar` to expose your Linux home directory to Vinegar.
 When using the file explorer, expand the / and then expand home.